Laptops can be expensive, but the good news is that there are several ways to get a laptop for free.

 - Are a military member or veteran of the military

 As with other charitable organizations, receiving a laptop from With Causes may affect your government assistance benefits.

-5. Attend an Online College
+14. Attend an Online College

 Some online colleges will give you a free laptop computer or iPad if you attend their college.
 It’s important to check tuition costs in order to be sure the price of tuition is worth the free computer.